Apprenticeship Week At ATG Access

-This week is National Apprenticeship Week, a week that showcases and celebrates the best apprenticeships available across the UK.
+It’s National Apprenticeship Week (5-9, March), 5 days that showcase and celebrate the best apprenticeships available across the UK.

-To celebrate apprentices past and present from ATG Access discuss their personal career journeys and how valuable apprenticeships can be for both trainees and employers.
+To mark the occasion, apprentices past and present from ATG Access discuss their personal career journeys and how valuable apprenticeships can be for both trainees and employers.

 One of the major dilemmas that young people face when leaving further education is deciding whether to go to university or to opt for another career route.